 Practice Aptitude Tests is not associated with Cut-e.
 We provide preparation services for Cut-e psychometric tests.
-Visit https://assessment.aon.com/en-us/online-assessment/practice-assessments to apply.
+Our tests are not designed to be identical to any style, employer or industry.
+Visit https://assessment.aon.com/en-us/online-assessment/practice-assessments to find out more.

 Cut-e is a psychometric assessment and talent measurement company, owned by Aon, that provides employer recruitment tools.
 Its tests include a variety of integrity and psychometric questions with specific formats and question types.
 They are often administered as part of the employment process in many industries, as well as job progression within a business.